seancorfield/honeysql/doc/special-syntax.md

 otherwise produce a sequence of SQL keywords, such as when constructing DDL statements.

+## escape

+Intended to be used with regular expression patterns to specify the escape characters (if any).

 ## inline

 Accepts a single argument and tries to render it as a